Which city is cheaper, Austin or New Orleans?

 Let's take a look at the differences and similarities between Austin and New Orleans.
 Then, you can decide for yourself which place is better for your next trip.

-Foodies will find both New Orleans and Austin both to be unique destinations.
+Foodies will find both New Orleans and Austin both to be first-rate destinations.

-Both New Orleans and Austin have similar vibes after the sun sets.
+Both New Orleans and Austin have first-rate vibes after the sun sets.

 The nightlife in Austin is well established with world renowned clubs and venues.
+It's nightlife is centered around its thriving live music scene.
 Head for Sixth Street for some of the most popular bars and clubs.
-Popular bars and clubs include the White Horse, the Rose Room, and Antone's Nightclub.
+There are also many music festivals and outdoor concerts, particularly during the summer months.
+Popular bars and clubs around town include the White Horse, the Rose Room, and Antone's Nightclub.

 It can be fun to see live music in either New Orleans and Austin.